1nc0ns1st3nt/regex/README.md

 heavily inspired by SICP.

-lexi.rkt utilizes two files, stream-oop & table, there two constructs are quite vital for the data-directed approach to work.
+lexi.rkt utilizes two files, stream-oop & table, these two constructs are quite vital for the data-directed approach to work.

 example outputs:
 ```